Great Wall of China: Characteristics

+1793 technical drawings of the Great Wall produced during the Macartney Embassy to Qing dynasty.

 Before the use of bricks, the Great Wall was mainly built from rammed earth, stones, and wood.
 During the Ming, however, bricks were heavily used in many areas of the wall, as were materials such as tiles, lime, and stone.
 The size and weight of the bricks made them easier to work with than earth and stone, so construction quickened.
 Additionally, bricks could bear more weight and endure better than rammed earth.
 Stone can hold under its own weight better than brick, but is more difficult to use.
 Consequently, stones cut into rectangular shapes were used for the foundation, inner and outer brims, and gateways of the wall.
 Battlements line the uppermost portion of the vast majority of the wall, with defensive gaps a little over 30 cm tall, and about 23 cm wide.
 From the parapets, guards could survey the surrounding land.

 Sticky rice mortar, consisting of sticky rice soup mixed with slaked lime, was extensively used to hold bricks together; no human bones or body parts were ever incorporated into the mortar or any part of the wall, contrary to urban legend.
 Communication between the army units along the length of the Great Wall, including the ability to call reinforcements and warn garrisons of enemy movements, was of high importance.
 Signal towers were built upon hill tops or other high points along the wall for their visibility.
 Wooden gates could be used as a trap against those going through.
 Barracks, stables, and armories were built near the wall's inner surface.